Overview of the Medi-Cal Assisted Living Waiver

 In order to be eligible for the Assisted Living Waiver, an applicant must be a Medi-Cal recipient with zero Share of Cost.
 To apply for Medi-Cal, one must complete an Application for Health Insurance.
 Persons can also apply online at Covered California or over the phone / in person at one’s Department of Health Care Services county office.

 To apply for the ALW, applicants must contact a participating Care Coordination Agency in their county, or the county to which they would like to relocate, to fill out and submit a program application to CA’s Department of Health Care Services.
-Persons can see a list of participating RCFE’s and ARF’s by city and county here and a list of participating PSH facilities by city here.
+See a list of participating RCFE’s and ARF’s by city and county and a list of participating PSH facilities by city.
 As part of the application process, a care needs assessment is completed by a registered nurse hired by the Care Coordination Agency.
 An over-the-phone prescreening is completed first to determine if the individual qualifies for the actual assessment.

 There are currently no available assisted living beds via the Assisted Living Waiver.
-Applicants should complete a Waitlist Request Form to be put on a statewide waitlist.
+Applicants should complete a Waitlist Request Form (via a Care Coordination Agency) to be put on a statewide waitlist.
 The Care Coordination Agency will be contacted by CA’s Department of Health Care Services (DCHS) when a participant slot becomes available.
 The applicant will have 60 days to submit a completed application to DHCS.
-It is possible that an applicant who currently receives Medi-Cal benefits, but who does not yet meet the functional need for care, be placed on the waiting list for the ALW.
+An applicant who currently receives Medi-Cal benefits, but who does not yet meet the functional need for care, can still be placed on the ALW waiting list.

 Learn more about the Assisted Living Waiver.
 Alternatively, persons can contact their local DHCS county office.